rongrimes/weewx-tempest-pi/README.md

 ### Measurement Units

 The default measurement units for *StdReport* appear in `/etc/weewx/weewx.conf` and are set to US units.
-I set mine to the following (Canadian standard).
+I set mine to the following (Canadian units):

 1. In `/etc/weewx/weewx.conf`, navigate to: **StdReport** >> **Defaults**
 1. Set `unit_system = metric`